-SCSI III - A proposed standard that will support transfer rates of up to 40MB/sec.
+SCSI III - A proposed standard which supports transfer rates of up to 40MB/sec.

 Serial - A type of data transmission in which the data is sent one bit at a time over a single wire.
 See parallel.

 Serial Port - A communications port used to connect peripherals such as modems and mice.